Shea butter is a byproduct of shea nuts that are harvested from the Vitellaria paradoxa tree in West Africa.

 How it effects different hair textures

-Oils and butters can leave a film on your hair.
+Oils and butters can on your hair.
 This may not be desirable if you have thin hair, as this can weigh it down.
 Excess oil in your hair also isn’t suitable if you have oily skin, as this can put even more oil on your face, shoulders, and back, leading to breakouts.

 Because shea products are available in both oil and butter form, you must know your individual hair needs prior to purchase: